craigmantona/the_book_review/README.md

 * Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+* When My Profile page was loaded no books were being shown.
+I have removed the page for now as I didn't feel it was essential as all functions could be used from the Home page.
+I will look to add this functionality at a later date.

 ## Performance testing